5 Ways to Transfer Photos from iPhone to SD Card

 • iCloud only offers 5 GB storage for free.

 • It's difficult to curate photos, iCloud list limited photo or media types for you to preview.

 • If you turn on the iCloud photos library, you can no longer sync photos from PC to iPhone with iTunes.

 Method 5.
 How to Transfer iPhone Photo to SD Card via Documents by Readdle?

-Documents by Readdle is an impressive iPhone file manager, which is able to open any files with ease, play videos and music, download files from web to iPhone, and transfer photos, music or videos from iPhone to computer simply with Wi-Fi transfer utility.
+Documents by Readdle is an impressive iPhone file manager, which can open any files with ease, play videos and music, download files from the web to iPhone, and transfer photos, music, or videos from iPhone to computer simply with Wi-Fi transfer utility.
 To move photos from iPhone to SD card, all you need is a connected Wi-Fi network and this Documents app.

 Step 1.
 Connect your iPhone and computer to the same Wi-Fi network.

 Step 2.
 Open the Documents app on your iPhone and tap on Connect to Computer.
 Then your iPhone will generate a code.

 Step 3.
 On your computer, visit https://docstransfer.com/ on a browser and enter the code on your iPhone.
 Then your iPhone and computer are connected wirelessly.

 Step 4.
 Then insert your SD card into a card reader and connect to the computer.
 Copy the photos from the computer to your SD card.